Ashland, Kentucky: Geography

 According to the United States Census Bureau, the city has a total area of 27.9 km2, of which 27.8 km2 is land and 0.1 km2, or 0.30%, is water.

 Cityscape

 Ashland's central business district extends from 12th Street to 18th Street, and from Carter Avenue to Greenup Avenue.
-It includes many historically preserved and notable buildings, such as the Paramount Arts Center and the Ashland Bank Building, which is built to Manhattan height and style standards and serves as a reminder of what Ashland leaders hoped it would become.
+It includes many historically preserved and notable buildings, such as the Paramount Arts Center and the Ashland Bank Building, which serves as a reminder of what Ashland leaders hoped the city would become.

 Climate

 Ashland is in the humid subtropical climate zone, and distinctly experiences all four seasons, with vivid fall foliage and occasional snow in winter.
 The average high is 88 °F in July, the warmest month, with the average lows of 19 °F occurring in January, the coolest month.
 The highest recorded temperature was 105 °F in July 1954.
 The lowest recorded temperature was −25 °F in January 1994.
 Average annual precipitation is 42.8 in, with the wettest month being July, averaging 4.7 in.